Beehive in a frosty UK apiary on a November morning

 It is also a perfect time to step back and review the season – looking at what went well, what you might change, and what equipment or training you want for next year.
 A few simple checks now will help your colonies reach spring in good condition, ready to build up again when the weather warms.

-If you follow the full Year in the Apiary, November is the start of the quiet winter phase, with a shift from active inspections to gentle monitoring and planning ahead.
+If you follow the full Year in the Apiary, November marks the start of the quiet winter phase, with a clear shift from active inspections to gentle monitoring, store checks and planning ahead.

 The main question in November is: do my colonies have enough food?
 Most of the nectar flow is long finished, and bees are relying on the stores they built up in late summer and autumn or on the syrup you have already fed.
 A typical full-sized colony in the UK may need around 20–25 kg of stores to reach spring, depending on hive type, strength and local climate.